yokoszn/yokoszn.github.io/index.md

 ## Contact

-You can reach me directly via email or messaging me on discord.
+You can reach me directly via email or discord.